Spring Meadow Infant and Nursery

 We value the importance of music for pleasure, for mental health and well-being.
 Through opportunities to listen and enjoy a wide range of music, children will learn that music can support their emotional well-being and nurture their mental health.

-The Kapow scheme and our own music plans follow a spiral curriculum model where previous skills and knowledge and returned to and built upon.
+The Charanga Music scheme and our own music plans follow a spiral curriculum model where previous skills and knowledge and returned to and built upon.
 Children will be given lots of opportunities to practise and improve their skills and revisit their knowledge, through active participation in musical activities.
 Lessons incorporate a range of teaching styles including independent, paired and group work as well are improvisation time and teacher guided activities.
 The emphasis is on listening and taking part – the lessons are ‘hands-on’ and incorporate movement and dance elements as well as making curricular links with other areas of learning.

 In Early Years music is organised to include some group adult led activities such as daily singing of Nursery rhymes and songs in Nursery, plus a range of opportunities for independent and adult supported musical activities within the continuous provision both indoors and outside.
 Enhancements are added throughout the year as appropriate such as recorded music and scarves for Indian dancing or party music and props for birthday party games.